Identification of multi-valued treatment effects with unobserved heterogeneity: The (generalized) monotonicity assumption

 \subsection{Monotonicity assumption in multi-valued treatment settings}

-In this section, we introduce the monotonicity assumptions.
-We first introduce the monotonicity assumption for the binary treatment case.
-This condition is first introduced by \cite{Imbens1994}.
-Define $\mP:=\{(z,z')\in\mZ^2:z\neq z'\}$ as a set of pairs of different values that the instrument can take.
+The monotonicity assumption is first introduced by \cite{Imbens1994} for the binary treatment case, and \cite{Heckman2018} generalize this assumption to unordered multi-valued treatment settings.
+We define a binary variable $D_t:=1\{T=t\}$, where $1\{\mA\}$ is the indicator function of a set $\mA$ and $D_t$ is an indicator function of each treatment level.
+Then, the observed outcome can be represented as $Y=\sum_{t=0}^kY_tD_t$.
+We also define $D_t(z):=1\{T(z)=t\}$ as an indicator function of each potential treatment state if $Z$ had been externally set to $z$.
+We define $\mP:=\{(z,z')\in\mZ^2:z\neq z'\}$ as a set of pairs of different values that the instrument can take.
 The monotonicity assumption imposes restrictions on these pairs.